 - A basic machine learning experiment to comprehend what machine learning is and how to interpret its output.

-The duration of the course is 6 weeks at a pace of 2-4 hours per week.
 This course is available for audit, hence making it a free course on Data Analytics online but you get to buy this course to get access to assignments and tests and a certificate after completion.

 Khan Academy has a great collection of free Data Analysis unit that provides an excellent introduction to data tools, Big Data, and Machine Learning.